shashankpenumatcha/ng-number-input/README.md

     ```
     Use this function to format the displaying text value.

-    You can pass a function which takes text and value as arguments.
+    You can pass a function which takes text as arguments.

     example:

     ```
     format(text:string, value:number){
-        if(value>10000000){
-        return 'Please a enter value less than 10000000' }
-        return text
+        return '$' + text
     }

     <ng-number-input